November 18, 2020 - Meagan Palmer

 Overall, the safest and most affordable option in getting to the dreamy Caicos islands is by airplane through the Providenciales International Airport.

-Restaurants: Fortunately, restaurants are open at 75% capacity in Turks and Caicos.
-Everyone loves to eat and a vacation offers new things to try –don’t forget to experience the island’s favorite lunch called “boil fish and johnnycake“.
+Restaurants: Fortunately, restaurants are cleared at 80% capacity in Turks and Caicos.
+Everyone loves to eat and going on vacation offers new things to try –don’t forget to experience the island’s favorite lunch called “boil fish and johnnycake“.

 Large Events: Like many other places, large gatherings on these islands are prohibited.
-This means in Turks and Caicos that there are no large events such as the Thursday Fish Fry.
+This means in Turks and Caicos there are no large events such as the Thursday Fish Fry.
+We can’t wait until events like this are back on!

 Resorts and Hotels: It will depend on each property, so it’s best to reach out directly to your hotel or resort staff to double-check some time before your departure.